Code-Institute-Submissions/rockband/README.md

 ## Testing

-Test all links from all sections.
-Footer links are redirecting to external websites in new tabs.
-Tickets buttons are opening correctly new tabs.
-Checked the hamburger button and navbar
+- Test all links from all sections
+- Footer links are redirecting to external websites in new tabs.
+- Tickets buttons are opening correctly new tabs.
-- hamburger button dropdown correctly and all links move user to correct site.
-Play both videos and embeded spotify music.
+- Checked the hamburger button and navbar - hamburger button dropdown correctly and all links move user to correct site.
+- Play both videos and embeded spotify music.
-Contact section - fill all forms and press submit button it clears form correctly.
+- Contact section - fill all forms and press submit button it clears form correctly.
 Doesn't allow user to miss one of the following forms.
-Images in gallery dipslays corectly a full size img after a click.
+- Images in gallery dipslays corectly a full size img after a click.
+- Run website in Opera, Chrome, IE, Mozilla and phone android browser

 ## Deployment